kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 ### Task 4 -  Approve the request for the Global Admin role

-Back in Task 1, Holly set herself up as the approver for the Global Administrator role.
-Since Patti has submitted a request to be assigned this role, Holly must review the request and determine whether to accept or deny it.

 1. In LON-CL1, hover your mouse over the Edge icon on your taskbar to see the two Edge sessions that you have open - the window on the left is the original Edge browser session in which you are signed into **Microsoft 365** as **Holly Dickson**, and the window on the right is the InPrivate Browser session in which you are signed into **Azure AD** as **Patti Fernandez**.
 Select the window on the left to go back to the original Edge browser session in which you are signed in as **Holly Dickson**.